 You can use a home equity loan for anything you want.
 However, they usually get used for some of life’s larger expenses because homes tend to have a lot of value to borrow against.
 For example, you find that a lot of borrowers want to:

 - Remodel, renovate, or otherwise improve the house and property

 - Pay for a family member’s college education

 - Fund the purchase of a second home

 Pitfalls of Home Equity Loans

-Before using a home equity loan for any purpose, you should be aware of the pitfalls of these loans.
-The main thing is that you can lose your home if you fail to meet the payment schedule required by the loan.
+Before using a home equity loan for any purpose, you should be aware of the risks of using these loans.
+The main problem is that you can lose your home if you fail to meet the payment schedule required by the loan.

 Because these loans can provide a lot of cash, it's tempting to use your home as an ATM.
-Be sure to use your home equity only for the most important expenses - things that will improve the value of your home or improve your income are good examples.
+Be sure to use your home's equity only for the most important expenses; things that will improve the value of your home or improve your income are good examples.

-Another common pitfall of home equity loans is that scammers have found plenty of ways to cheat homeowners out of their most valuable asset.
+Another common pitfall of home equity loans is that scammers have found plenty of ways to cheat homeowners out of their most valuable asset (or at least get a lot of cash out of the deal).
 Be sure that you know who you’re doing business with.
 If something smells fishy (like a high-pressure sales pitch or a reluctance to put things in writing), then take a step back and make sure the deal is legitimate.

 How to Find the Best Home Equity Loans